isomerpages/moe-shps/_about-us/Vision, Mission, Values.md

 School Vision
 -------------

-One Hildan Family anchored on Godly values – Nurturing Servant Leaders and Changemakers of Tomorrow.
+One thriving Hildan Family anchored on Godly values – Nurturing Servant Leaders and Changemakers of Tomorrow.